techmoc/AzSecurityPackRedirectAndHeadersMed/README.md

 ## Installation

 Install like any other Azure site extension by using the Azure portal (app service->extensions->add).
 In addition, you can install extensions with ARM templates as well.
 Here is an example of an this extension installed as a resource of a parent site named by the parameter "mysite", which also contains an appsettings stanza:

         {
           "apiVersion": "2015-08-01",
-          "name": "SecurityPackHttpsRedirectPlusHeadersMed",
+          "name": "SecurityPackHttpsRedirectPlusHeadersMedCustomTransactive",
           "type": "siteextensions",
           "dependsOn": [
             "[resourceId('Microsoft.Web/Sites', parameters('mysite'))]",